Alex Frost Reveals Secrets of F51 – Folkestone’s Skate Park

 Coaching sessions on the upper floors

-“Maverick Skateparks are the specialists, and have designed and made the whole first floor.
+“Maverick Skateparks are the specialists and have designed and made the whole first floor.
 The two upper floors are made of timber and have been engineered by Cambian Action Sports.
-Maverick have been involved in the design process for each floor, and are just waiting to get some elite skaters down when the floors are ready, to show us just what’s possible.
+Maverick has been involved in the design process for each floor, and are just waiting to get some elite skaters down when the floors are ready, to show us just what’s possible.

-“The two upper floors are aiming to be ready in Spring 2021.
-These will have timber ramps, which are ready and waiting to be laid, like a giant jigsaw.
-But first the cladding has to go on.
+“The two upper floors will have timber ramps, which are ready and waiting to be laid, like a giant jigsaw.
+But first, the cladding has to go on.
 These floors need to be protected from the rain and wind before the ramps go down.

-“Work starts on installing the climbing wall in November 2020 and it’s going to be a serious wall!
-It’s 15m high with over 3000 holds.
+“The climbing wall is going to be 15m high with over 3000 holds.
 There will be routes for everyone, from beginner to really experienced, endurance climber.
 You’ll be able to do speed routes with built-in timers, and there are vertical, steep and slab overhangs.
-There’s also a boulder area which is up to 4m in height where you can test your dynamic jumps to compressive, awkward body positions and condition finger strength on the hangboards.”
+There’s also a boulder area which is up to 4m in height where you can test your dynamic jumps to compressive, awkward body positions and condition finger strength on the hang boards.”

 getting in shape before f51 opens